-Skills and experience that I have honed during my career as a food professional serve as the foundation for my consulting services.
-That core is paired with my lifelong love of problem-solving, which is echoed by my math degree and penchant for puzzles and games.
+My consulting services reflect a blend of skills honed as a food professional and my lifelong love of problem-solving, which is echoed by my math degree and penchant for puzzles and games.
 With those points of departure, I’m here to connect the dots and solve problems in a range of ways.

 Below are some of the areas in which I have proven expertise.
 They fall in two general categories: traditional editorial work and a newer “Better Recipes” focus targeted specifically on well-written recipes.
 Don’t hesitate to reach out about a project that doesn’t necessarily fit one of these options below.
 I will do my best to help you meet your objectives.

-When a general survey of recipe content is of interest rather than editing of individual recipes, I can perform an audit of a collection of recipes.
-After careful review of the collection (or a sample thereof), I will provide detailed guidelines for key ways that the recipes can be improved.
-This will include both general best-practices for recipe style, as well as qualitative improvements relative to the specific project.
+When a general survey of recipe content is of interest, rather than editing of individual recipes, I can perform an audit of a collection of recipes.
+After careful review of the collection (or a sample thereof), I will provide objective, detailed guidelines for key ways that the recipes can be improved.
+This will include both general best practices for recipe style, as well as qualitative improvements relative to the specific project.
 This post shares a whimsical example of improving a recipe by applying some of those recipe-writing standards, one going way back to my first cookbook collaboration.